Mark McCammon

 Mark Jason McCammon (born 7 August 1978) is a former professional footballer who played as a striker.
-Born in England, he represented the Barbados national national team at international level.
+Born in England, he represented the Barbados national team at international level.

 After starting his career with Cambridge United in 1997, two years later he moved on to Charlton Athletic.
 In 2000, he was loaned out to Swindon Town, before signing with Brentford.
 He found regular football at Brentford, before departing for Millwall in 2003.
 Two years later he transferred to Brighton & Hove Albion, following a short loan period.
 Loaned out to Bristol City in 2006, he later moved on to Doncaster Rovers.
 He switched to Gillingham in 2008, where he remained for the next three years.
 He also played on loan for Bradford City in 2010.
 In October 2011, he signed for Braintree Town.

 Club career

 Early career

 McCammon played six games for Cambridge United on a non-contract basis between August 1997 and March 1999.
 He played a minimal role in the club's promotion out of the Third Division in 1998–99.

 He signed for Premier League Charlton Athletic in March 1999, and played five games for the Addicks following their relegation into the First Division.
 He was also loaned out to struggling Swindon Town in January 2000, also of the First Division, and played four games before his return to The Valley.